 These degenerative changes will usually continue to develop year by year, sometimes causing neurological concerns, but often remaining completely asymptomatic, despite drastic reductions in canal diameter and patency.

-Acquired Spinal Stenosis Exceptions
+Acquired Spinal Canal Narrowing Exceptions

 Congenital spinal canal narrowing exists prior to birth and may be caused by known or idiopathic factors.
 Since this type of stenosis is present at birth, it is the only variety which is not considered to be acquired.